irmen/prog8/docs/source/libraries.rst

     Also, you have to make sure yourself that start and length are within bounds of the strings.
     Modifies in-place, doesn't return a value (so can't be used in an expression).

-``find (string, char) -> ubyte index + carry bit``
+``find (string, char) -> ubyte index, bool found``
-    Locates the first position of the given character in the string, returns carry bit set if found and the index in the string.
-Or 0+carry bit clear if the character was not found.
+    Locates the first index of the given character in the string, and a boolean (in Carry flag) to say if it was found at all.
+If the character is not found, index 255 (and false) is returned.
-    You can consider this a safer way of checking if a character occurs in a string than using an `in` containment check - because the find routine properly stops at the first 0-byte string terminator it encounters.
+    You can consider this a safer way of checking if a character occurs in a string than using an `in` containment check - because this find routine properly stops at the first 0-byte string terminator it encounters in case the string was modified.

-    Simply call this and only act on the carry status with ``if_cc`` for example.
+``rfind (string, char) -> ubyte index, bool found``
-    Much like the difference between len(str) and length(str).
+    Like ``find``, but now looking from the *right* of the string instead.

 ``contains (string, char) -> bool``
     Just returns true if the character is in the given string, or false if it's not.